On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Bialy--Mironov Hessian Formula and asymptotics of Hessians

 \begin{theorem} (see, \cite[theorem 6.1]{bm}, \cite[formulas (16) and (32)]{bm2}) The following formula holds for all $(x,y)\in\gamma$:

 \end{theorem}

-\begin{remark} Theorem 6.1 in \cite{bm} deals with a polynomially integrable planar billiard $\Omega\subset\rr^2$ and a curve $\Gamma_1\subset\rr^2$ that is polar-dual to a non-linear smooth arc in $\partial\Omega$.
-The theorem deals with the absolute $\ii=\{ x^2+y^2=0\}$ and states that formula (\ref{hesf}) holds along the curve $\Gamma_1$.
+\begin{remark} In 2008 S.Tabachnikov obtained a version of formula (\ref{hesf}) with $k=1$ and constant right-hand side for polynomially integrable outer billiards satisfying some non-degeneracy assumptions \cite[p.
+102]{tab08}.
+Theorem 6.1 in \cite{bm} deals with a polynomially integrable planar billiard $\Omega\subset\rr^2$, a curve $\Gamma_1\subset\rr^2$ that is polar-dual to a $C^2$-smooth arc in $\partial\Omega$ with non-zero geodesic curvature, and the absolute $\ii=\{ x^2+y^2=0\}$.
+It states that formula (\ref{hesf}) holds along the curve $\Gamma_1$.
 Then it holds automatically on every irreducible component $\gamma$ of its complex Zariski closure.
 Its proof given in \cite{bm} remains valid for every irreducible algebraic curve $\gamma$ generating a rationally integrable $\ii$-angular billiard.
 The same remark concerns formulas (16) and (32) from the paper \cite{bm2}, which deal with the non-Euclidean case and the corresponding absolute $\ii=\{ x^2+y^2\pm1=0\}$.
-These results from \cite{bm, bm2} together cover Theorem \ref{bmf} in the general case, since every conic is projectively equivalent to some of the above absolutes. \end{remark}
+These results from \cite{bm, bm2} together cover Theorem \ref{bmf} in the general case, since every conic different from a double line is projectively equivalent to some of the above absolutes. \end{remark}